jhoman81/toponym-scraper/README.md

 # toponym-scraper

-Simple script for scraping toponymic data from a public database
+This a simple script written in Python for scraping toponymic data from a public database.